Dammytrager/CRUD-operations/README.md

 Basic CRUD operations with a user interface

-run index.php locally to access the UI
+run index.html locally to access the UI

 Internet connection is required